Twin TQFTs and Frobenius algebras: Twin Frobenius Algebras

-The first equality says that $z^*$ is the morphism dual to $z,$ which implies that $z^*$ is a homomorphism of coalgebra objects in $\mathcal{C}.$ The second equality says that $z(C)$ is contained in the center of the algebra $W,$ and the last condition states that $z$ and $iz^*$ are mutually inverse isomorphisms in $\mathcal{C}.$ Hence $z$ (respectively $z^*$) is an isomorphism of algebra (respectively coalgebra) objects. \end{definition}
+The first equality says that $z^*$ is the morphism dual to $z$ (which implies that $z^*$ is a homomorphism of coalgebras in $\mathcal{C}$).
+If $\mathcal{C} = \textbf{Vect}_k,$ the second equality says that $z(C)$ is contained in the center of the algebra $W.$ \end{definition}

+The reader will notice the similarities between twin and knowledgeable Frobenius algebras: their properties are almost the same, except that the \textit{Cardy condition} for a knowledgeable Frobenius algebra is replaced by the \textit{genus-one condition} in the definition of a twin Frobenius algebra.

 \begin{definition} A \textit{homomorphism of twin Frobenius algebras}